Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - a double-decker sandwich made of white and black layers

-Coconut and Liquorice
+Coconut and Liquorice Combination

 My favourite variety of liquorice allsorts, which always seems to be the least abundant in the bag, is the coconut one.
 Other members of my family have the same preference.
-The person who gets a coconut candy (without looking at their candy selection before they get it) is considered to be the lucky winner in the candy lottery.
-My second favourite is the brown and black sandwich because the brown layers have a mild cocoa taste.
+The person who gets a coconut liquorice allsort (without looking at their candy selection before they get it) is considered to be the lucky winner in the candy lottery.
+My second favourite allsort is the brown and black sandwich because the brown layers have a mild cocoa taste.

 Bertie Bassett is the mascot of Bassett's liquorice allsorts.
 Reportedly, he owes his existence to a copywriter named Frank Regan.
 Frank created the first Bertie out of liquorice allsorts joined by pipe cleaners.
-Today, a bag of U.K. liquorice allsorts always contains a single piece of soft candy shaped like Bertie Bassett.
+Today, a bag of UK liquorice allsorts contains a single piece of soft candy shaped like Bertie Bassett.
 He is said to taste like anise.

 Bertie has been the company's mascot since 1929 and has become a popular figure.
 In 2009, Bertie married Betty (another mascot with a body made of liquorice allsorts) as a publicity stunt for Bassett's.

-A Liquorice Allsorts Ad From the 1990s - Turning Bertie
+A Liquorice Allsorts Ad From the 1990s: Turning Bertie

 Where to Buy Jelly Babies and Liquorice Allsorts